-Source
+Source:

-The grooming process is often misleading, as it typically involves an adult that is wellknown or highly regarded within a community.
+DARKNESS to LIGHT END CHILD SEXUAL ABUSE The grooming process is often misleading, as it typically involves an adult that is wellknown or highly regarded within a community.
 This is because perpetrators typically groom families and communities before they target children and teens.